N-Wouda/N-Wouda.github.io/pages/projects/index.md

 - A Python implementation of the adaptive large neighbourhood search (ALNS) metaheuristic.
 The package is available on the Python package index as `alns`; the repository is available [here](https://github.com/N-Wouda/ALNS).
-A paper has been submitted to the _Journal of Open Source Software_.
+We published [a paper](https://doi.org/10.21105/joss.05028) in the _Journal of Open Source Software_.